gromann/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 - alexander-grossmann

 ---
+1

-In my first guide, I want to show you how to build a Drag&Drop inside your Vue.js application and upload the dragged Images to Amazon S3 in a secure way.
+In my first guide, I want to show you how to build a Drag&Drop inside your Vue.js application.
+This is the first part in the series on how to securely upload your files to an S3 Bucket from vue.Js.

 For uploading the images we are going to use vue-dropzone, and to make the upload process more secure the images will at first be uploaded to a .net server and from there it will be streamed to your S3 Bucket.